CDacres/BubblePop/README.md

 ###How to run

+To run the game, the folliwn gsteps must first be taken:

-1. Clone/ the git repository
+1. Clone/download the git repository.
-2. npm install particles.js
+2. In the terminal type: **npm install particles.js**
-3. npm install --g bower
+3. In the terminal type: **npm install --g bower**
-4. bower install --save particles.js
+4. In the terminal type: **bower install --save particles.js**
-5. python -m SimpleHTTPServer 8000
+5. In the terminal type: **python -m SimpleHTTPServer 8000**
-6. Go to localhost:8000 in your browser
+6. Go to **localhost:8000** in your browser.

 ###Instructions